 Wilma is originally from Scotland and has a Masters in Accounting and Finance from Aberdeen University.

 Luke Bugeja, Director (OMERS)

 Luke has been a Senior Advisor at OMERS Infrastructure since April 2019, prior to which he was Asset Director with Ontario Airports Investments (OAIL).
-He is a Director of Brussels Airport, London City and Bristol Airports, working closely with the CEOs of these airports and providing expert advice on a wide range of strategic and operational issues.
+As a Director of London City, he's working closely with the CEO of the airport and providing expert advice on a wide range of strategic and operational issues.

 Prior to joining OAIL he had experience with airline and airport operations with Qantas and Virgin Blue, as well as transport asset management (Macquarie and MAP Airports).
 Luke earned an Associate Diploma in Business from William Angliss College and an MBA from Deakin University in Melbourne, Australia.

 Philippe Busslinger, Director (OMERS)

 Philippe Busslinger is Senior Managing Director for OMERS Infrastructure in Europe, and is responsible for leading the London team on the acquisition of infrastructure businesses and active management of their portfolio in Europe.

 Philippe has a strong background in investment banking, and prior to joining OMERS Infrastructure he was an Executive Director at Goldman Sachs advising clients on transactions in excess of $40 billion across Europe.
 Before that, he worked for McKinsey & Company.
 Philippe has a Business degree from ICADE Business School in Madrid and an MBA from Columbia Business School.

 Hakim Drissi Kaitouni has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
 Hakim is responsible for all WHI’s activities globally and is a member of its investment committee.